ubkn0909/notes/Problems.md

 ## Someday
-- I want to try seriously learning about mastery and expertise
+- I want to try to seriously learn about mastery and expertise
 - I want to gain sufficient financial knowledge for well financial freedom and maintainence
 - I want to learn programming
 - I want to learn other subjects as well